 - What does your Virginia plate look like?
-Using the resources listed below, show how you use local foods from your state and region to create balanced meals by taking a picture of your plate and sharing on social media using the hashtag #MyPlateMyState.
+Show how you use foods from your state and region by taking a picture of your plate and sharing on social media using the hashtag #MyPlateMyState.
 Check out the USDA Blog post for more information on how to share your plate!

-- MyPlate, MyState graphics (state icons, blank MyPlate for filling in your own foods, MyPlate Local Foods Menu)
+- MyPlate, MyState Graphics – State icons, blank MyPlate to fill in with your own foods, MyPlate Local Foods Menu

 - Toolkit for Teachers